Single-blade propeller

 A single-blade propeller may be used on aircraft to generate thrust.
-Normally propellers are multiblades but the simplicity of a single-blade propeller fits well on motorized gliders, because it permits the design of a smaller aperture of the glider fuselage for retraction of the powerplant.
-The counterbalanced teetering mono-blade propeller generates fewer vibrations than conventional multiblade configurations.
-Often, single blade propeller configurations are touted as having a much greater efficiency than multiblade propellers, but this is a falsehood outside the inertial losses in spinning a heavier propeller, and the minimal additional drag from added blades.
+Normally propellers are multi-blades but the simplicity of a single-blade propeller fits well on motorized gliders, because it permits the design of a smaller aperture of the glider fuselage for retraction of the power plant.
+The counterbalanced teetering mono-blade propeller generates fewer vibrations than conventional multi-blade configurations.
+Often, single blade propeller configurations are touted as having a much greater efficiency than multi-blade propellers, but this is a falsehood outside the inertial losses in spinning a heavier propeller, and the minimal additional drag from added blades.
 Single bladed propellers are principally used to fulfill engineering requirements that fall outside the scope of efficiency.